pat-coady/learning_ai/_posts/2017-02-04-AWS-server-setup.md

 EBS-optimized instances provide better data throughput to the SSD storage.
 You can optionally select this.

 ## Add Storage
 I am starting with 100GB of General Purpose SSD (GP2) storage.
 I have unclicked the *Delete on Termination* box - this is important.
 The alternative is to take a snapshot of your machine before terminating your instance.
 Or, mounting a drive with your software installations.
-This these are manageable approaches, but a pain I think.
+These are manageable approaches, but a pain I think.

 **Note:** This approach costs more money, because your storage is always set aside.
 The cost is on the order of $0.10/GB/month.